MichaelMcCulloch/hyperchess/hchess.md

             if i < side - 1 {
                 let sep_x = current_x + child_w + gap / 2 - 1;
-                // Important: Start drawing the separator from the content offset,
-                // skipping the header row (e.g. "1 2") to match expected output.

                 for k in this_off_y..child_h {
                     canvas.put(
                         sep_x,